Lipschitz-Based Robustness Certification Under Floating-Point Execution: Evaluation

 \subsection{Experimental Setup}

+All experiments were run on an Apple M4 laptop (10-core CPU, 16\,GB RAM) running macOS~26.5.
+Models were executed with a per-operation numpy forward pass on the CPU, whose conformance to the semantics that our theory assumes (\cref{sec:float-error}) we validated empirically at each format.

-\paragraph{Implementation.} We implemented the certification procedure in approximately 2,000 source lines of Python code.
-The implementation extends a re-implementation of Tobler et al.'s classical real arithmetic certifier~\cite{tobler2025} (which we validate against their reference outputs) with floating-point-aware components for overflow analysis (\cref{sec:overflow}), deviation bounding (\cref{sec:deviation}), margin certification (\cref{sec:robustness}), and the hybrid pre-deployment certification optimisation (\cref{sec:hybrid}).
-The floating-point extensions are almost double the size of the classical certification kernel, reflecting the non-trivial additional reasoning required to soundly account for rounding errors.
-As with Tobler et al.'s certifier~\cite{tobler2025} all bound computations use arbitrary-precision rational arithmetic via the gmpy2 library to avoid introducing floating-point errors in the certifier itself.
+\paragraph{Implementation} We implemented the certification procedure in approximately 2,000 source lines of Python code.
+The implementation extends a re-implementation of Tobler et al.'s classical real arithmetic certifier~\cite{tobler2025} with the paper's floating-point-sound components: overflow analysis (\cref{sec:overflow}), deviation bounding (\cref{sec:deviation}), margin certification (\cref{sec:robustness}), the sound spectral-norm computation (\cref{sec:norms}), and the pre-deployment methods (\cref{sec:hybrid}).
+Following Tobler et al.~\cite{tobler2025}, all bound computations use arbitrary-precision rational arithmetic (via the gmpy2 library) to avoid introducing floating-point errors in the certifier itself; the one exception is the spectral-norm computation of \cref{sec:norms}, which uses floating-point internally but returns a sound rational over-approximation.